hoyeungw/blaustein/library/mythology/神话学 - Barthes, Roland, A. Lavers.md

 </li>
 </ol>
 <p>Throughout, use symbolic syntax to map these relationships.
 For example, in the wrestling example: (Performance[A] → (Signifier[Gesture] → Signified[Good vs Evil]) ⇄⁺ Myth[SocialMorality]) → ∫CulturalCohesion↑.</p>
 <p>Need to check if all context-info points are covered.
-The striptease example (context 14) talks about the woman's attire as a magical shell even when removed, indicating a myth of allure and luxury.
+The striptease example talks about the woman's attire as a magical shell even when removed, indicating a myth of allure and luxury.
 So, ∫Attire[Feathers, Furs] → (Removal ⇄⁺ Mystique) ~⁺ AudienceFascination.</p>
 <p>The challenge is translating qualitative analysis into quant-style notation.
 Since Barthes is more about semiotics, the 'data' here are the examples he uses.
 So, refer to these as case studies or empirical validations.</p>
 <p>Also, the user wants the Boardroom Insight in English, which is an elevator pitch.
 That should summarize the key takeaway for investors: understanding cultural myths as market forces, decoding consumer behavior through semiotics, and leveraging narrative engineering for brand positioning.</p>
 <p>Make sure to avoid any Chinese in the main response except for the headings and body as specified.
 Annotations in parentheses with original terms.
 Use the symbolic syntax extensively to map relationships and causality.</p>